azavea/raster-vision-aws/README.md

 You will be prompted to enter your AWS credentials, along with a default region.
 These credentials will be used to authenticate calls to the AWS API when using Terraform and the AWS CLI.

-## Packer Docker Image ##

-You must ensure that you have the `rastervision/packer` Docker image.
-From within the root directory of the repository, type `make packer-image` to build it.

 ## AMI Creation ##